Kennie-Simz/doctor-otto/README.md

 (d).
 Singly Linked List: Creates a singly linked list and traverses through it with a function, printing out the output.

+(e).
+Inserting a node into a linked list - before head, after a given node and at the end.
+Can be modified accordingly.

 ------------------------------------------------------------------------------------
 - Author: Kennedy Simiyu